5 Causes Of Irregular Periods You Should Know

 2. Poor Diet

-Increased physical activity and nutritional demands of intensive exercise can sometimes lead to a low body weight that put you at risk for hormonal problems.
+Increased physical activity and nutritional demands of intensive exercise can sometimes lead to a low body weight that puts you at risk for hormonal problems.

 4. Over-Exercising

-Although moderate exercise is very important for ongoing heart health, mood regulation, sleep and maintaining a healthy body weight, too much exercise can also put excess pressure on your adrenal, thyroid and pituitary glands.
-Women who rapidly start exercising at high intensities — for example, by training for a marathon or some other major event that requires a high level of physical excretion — can stop getting their period suddenly.
+Although moderate exercise is very important for ongoing heart health, mood regulation, sleep, and maintaining a healthy body weight, too much exercise can also put excess pressure on your adrenal, thyroid, and pituitary glands.
+Women who rapidly start exercising at high intensities — for example, by training for a marathon or some other major event that requires a high level of physical exertion — can suddenly stop getting their period.

 Undiagnosed gluten sensitivity or celiac disease can both impact hormone levels.
-Because these conditions can cause nutrient deficiencies, negatively impact gut health and add chronic stress to your adrenal glands, they have the ability to affect sex hormone production, thereby affecting your menstrual cycle.
+Because these conditions can cause nutrient deficiencies, negatively impact gut health, and add chronic stress to your adrenal glands, they can affect sex hormone production, thereby affecting your menstrual cycle.

 As you can see, a woman’s diet, level of stress, relationship with family and friends, habit of exercise, environment, and a host of other factors contribute to the quality of her life and, therefore, her state of hormonal health.

-While hormone imbalances can often go ignored, it’s crucial for all women to pay honest attention to how each element of their lifestyle affects their health — this way they can make choices to eliminate or tweak any aspects that are causing irregular periods.
+While hormone imbalances can often go ignored, all women must pay honest attention to how each element of their lifestyle affects their health — this way, they can make choices to eliminate or tweak any aspects that are causing irregular periods.

 • Use natural herbs and remedies when extra support is needed.